 After a short flight we arrive in the steamy Amazon town of Puerto Maldonado, where we’re met and taken to our lodge.
 First we ride by boat from the Tambopata Port to the lodge trail head, then walk 3km to stunning Sandoval lake, where we are canoed across to the lodge.

 Amazon lodge – Nature walks, canoeing, medicinal plants and their uses, wildlife videos and lectures will have you enthralled.
 We have the chance to see spider, capuchin and howler monkeys, macaws, sloths, giant river otters which are resident in the lake, hummingbirds, caimans and a vast variety of insects.
 The lodge’s unique location is sure to be a highlight of your trip.
 (3B,3L,3D)

 We retrace our river and road journey back to Puerto Maldonado.
 A short flight takes us to Lima via Cusco.
 On day 32 we visit Lima’s historic city center during an insightful city tour.
 Rest of the afternoon free to relax or explore further or we can take a short orientation walk in the neighbourhoods of Miraflores and Barranco, overlooking the Pacific Ocean.
 Our final dinner will feature regional Peruvian specialties.
 (2B, 1D)

-(B) **Ask us about joining on to our Galapagos Adventure Tour
+(B) **Ask us about joining on tours to the amazing Galapagos Islands

 |Start Date||End Date||Spaces Available||Cost|